top of page

 Usability changes

-The cart was changed to be an overlay instead go having its own separate page to allow users to easily view the cart without leaving the current page Also, a 'Save for later' button was added to the cart area to provide users with more flexibility when shopping.
+The cart was changed to be an overlay instead of having its own separate page to allow users to easily view it without leaving the current page.
+Also, a 'Save for later' button was added to the cart area to provide users with more flexibility when shopping.

 Finalizing the design